-If you are raising a breed of duck that does not have differing plumage and the size differ is so slight you still are not sure of the sex, there is one more way you can help determine if the cute little fuzz ball is a male or a female.
+If you are raising a breed of duck that does not have differing plumage and the size difference is so slight you still are not sure of the sex, there is one more way you can help determine if the cute little fuzz ball is a male or a female.

-Just close your eyes, pick up a little duckling, separate it from the rest of the tiny flock and then listen carefully.
-Ducks that are less than six weeks old often sound nearly alike but that soon changes.
+Just close your eyes, pick up a little duckling, separate it from the rest of the tiny flock, and then listen carefully.
+Ducks that are less than six weeks old often sound nearly alike, but that soon changes.

 Listen to the different sounds male and female ducks make by clicking here.

 Some breeds of ducks can successfully hide their sex from visual or audio inspection quite well except during the peak of breeding season.
 The Freckled duck breed is one of these varieties.
 During breeding season only the male Freckled duck develops a red color on its bill.

 Some duck breeds show a distinct difference in their bill color and even shape year-round, not just during the breeding season.